Pioneer Dress DIY- Little House on the Prairie Costume Part 1

 - I did make a few alterations to the Little House on the Prairie pattern.

-- On the sleeves I changed this to elastic and tacked on a bow vs. creating button holes and stringing lace to create the gather.
+- On the sleeves, I changed this to elastic and tacked on a bow vs. creating button holes and stringing lace to create the gather.

 - NOTE: Be sure to sew (tack) your ribbon in place so it doesn’t come undone during wearing the costume or gentle washing.

-For this pattern you create a casing and thread ribbon to use around the neckline as well as the sleeves as shown above.
-I used more than ample ribbon so this area wasn’t a problem.
-Tomorrow I’ll show back view where you can see what I’m talking about.
-When adding the eyelet lace at neckline and sleeves I used a larger width than called for.
+I used more than ample ribbon, so this area wasn’t a problem.
+Tomorrow I’ll show the back view, where you can see what I’m talking about.
+When adding the eyelet lace at the neckline and sleeves, I used a larger width than called for.
 It’s what I had on hand and ended up working really well.
-I pinned it in place prior to sewing.
-New to making dress casing?
-See this video tutorial: making casing and threading elastic.
-But, follow your pattern directions for making it on your dress.

 Are you new to adding buttonholes?
 See these video tutorials for how to make a buttonhole

-Both these have great tips.
+Both of these have great tips.

-Remember you will need a seam ripper too.
-I practiced on several pieces of left over fabric before making the buttonholes.
-I marked them with my favorite invisible disappearing pen.
-Don’t use a pencil as suggested in video number 1 as, it will leave marks. the disappearing pen erases with washing or wiping with water.
+Remember, you will need a seam ripper too.
+I practiced on several pieces of leftover fabric before making the buttonholes.
+I marked them with my favorite invisible disappearing pen

 Guess what, it wasn’t as hard as I thought!
 And they came out pretty!
 Can you hear the Mario Brothers music as I level up?!!